 5. Suits for your groomsmen

 Usually, you want your bridal party to match each other and look smart.
 This does, however, mean that your groomsmen all need to wear the same colour and style of suit.
 When you choose your suits you need to consider who will be paying for the groomsmen suits.
-If you expect them to pay for the suits themself, be considerate and don’t choose the most expensive option!
+If you expect them to pay for the suits themselves, be considerate and don’t choose the most expensive option!
 Nobody wants to spend thousands on an outfit that they might probably never wear again.